qooxdoo/qooxdoo/docs/development/skeletons.md

 Website
 -------

-This is an alternative to working with the Website \</pages/website\> library directly, which is a single-file download containing all the %{Website} API.
+This is an alternative to working with the Website \<website\> library directly, which is a single-file download containing all the %{Website} API.
 If you deploy the download you use its API in your own code in a way that suits you, e.g. by adding custom code in an HTML page that also loads the library.

 ### Getting started